TeamFightingICE/FightingICE/DareFightingICE/AI/README.md

 ### Installation Guide:
 ---
-To install DareFightingICE please download/clone the unity project from this [link](https://github.com/TeamFightingICE/DareFightingICE-Unity) (latest version 0.1-beta).
-The Unity version for this project is "2022.3.16f1".
-Plesse make sure to use this version of Unity to run the project.
+To install DareFightingICE please download the release from this [link](https://github.com/TeamFightingICE/DareFightingICE-Unity/releases/tag/v0.1-beta) (latest version 0.1-beta).
+After extracting the DareFightingICE-Unity-v0.1-beta.rar file, double click on the DareFightingICE-Unity.exe file to run the game.

 ### <b>Prizes: (updated on February 12, 2024) </b>
 This following information is subject to approval!<br>